6 Best Apple Watch Workout Apps 2026 (Tested)

 Can I work out with just my Apple Watch (no phone)?

-Yes.
-Fitloop and Strong both support standalone workouts on Apple Watch — start a workout, log sets, see timers, and track heart rate without your phone nearby.
+Strong supports standalone workouts on Apple Watch — start a workout, log sets, see timers, and track heart rate without your phone nearby.
 Fitbod and some others still require phone proximity for full functionality.

 Do these apps sync with Apple Health?

-All seven apps on this list sync workouts, heart rate, and (where relevant) calories burned to Apple Health.
-Fitloop additionally syncs weekly training volume and progression metrics.
+All six apps on this list sync workouts, heart rate, and (where relevant) calories burned to Apple Health.

 Is there a free Apple Watch workout app?

-Yes.
-Fitloop's full app including Apple Watch is free forever.
-Nike Training Club is also fully free.
-Strong and Fitbod have limited free tiers; Hevy's free tier is generous.
+Nike Training Club is fully free including its Watch app.
+Strong and Fitbod have limited free tiers; Hevy's free tier is solid for gym logging.

 Does the Apple Watch Workout app replace these?